NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 - Add method to merge compliance parameters (issue #14)

-To understand how when data elements can be populated by either EnergyPlus input or EnergyPlus output as the source of the RMD data elements, a special tagged version of the schema file was created here:
+To understand how when data elements can be populated by either EnergyPlus input or EnergyPlus output as the source of the RMD data elements, a specially tagged version of the schema file was created here:

 https://github.com/open229/ruleset-model-description-schema/blob/EPtags/schema-source/ASHRAE229_extra.schema.yaml